DVAR: Adversarial Multi-Agent Debate for Video Authenticity Detection: Experiments

 \textbf{Comparison with Prompting Baselines.} We further compare DVAR with two prompting baselines using the same backbone model (GPT-5.4).
 Direct prompting performs poorly, achieving only 52.3\% accuracy.
 Introducing chain-of-thought (CoT) reasoning yields only limited improvement (57.1\% ACC), but still fails to reliably detect generated videos.
 The above experimental results are consistent with prior studies~\cite{foteinopoulou2024hitchhikersguidefinegrainedface}, indicating that directly applying LVLMs to deepfake detection is not feasible.

-In contrast, DVAR substantially improves performance under the same backbone by organizing the detection process into structured reasoning stages (Evidence--Debate--Cost--Decision).
+In contrast, DVAR substantially improves performance under the same backbone by organizing the detection process into structured reasoning stages.
 This result suggests that the performance gain primarily arises from the proposed reasoning framework, rather than the underlying model capacity.
 Prompt templates for both baselines are provided in the supplementary material.